RivanParmar/VISUALIZE/CONTRIBUTING.md

 - Open the cloned project in Intellij IDEA.
 - Match the `intellij.version` in **build.gradle** file with the Android Studio's platform version installed on your machine.
 For more information, please visit [Android Studio Plugin Development](https://plugins.jetbrains.com/docs/intellij/android-studio.html).
 For a list of all Android Studio releases along with the platform Intellij IDEA version, go [here](https://plugins.jetbrains.com/docs/intellij/android-studio-releases-list.html).
 - If you have Android Studio installed in some other directory than given in `runIde.ideDir`, change the variable's value accordingly.
-- Next, sign in to your GitHub account in Intellij IDEA (if not already done). [^1]
-- Next, from the Toolbar, click on Git -> **New Branch**. [^1]
-- Add a name for your branch in the next dialog. [^1]
-- After the branch has been created, you're ready to start contributing!
+- Congratulations, you are now ready to start contributing!

 # Running and Debugging
 - First of all, set the `runIde.ideDir` to your own Android Studio installation path or leave it as it is if it's installed in the same directory as given.
 Or if you haven't installed Android Studio, comment out those lines including `runIde`.